 One of those trips was going to Ireland where I went out on the town and seven individual people grabbed my braids in one night.
 On an otherwise fun trip, seven different people felt so comfortable in invading our space and touching you and then further had the gall to have a negative reaction in response to my negative reaction, like that experience was owed to them.
 I cried in the streets from frustration because I knew that no matter how I broke it down and what my friends felt for me in that moment, they would never truly know what that felt like, how it was bigger than hair.
 There was even a moment where I was apologizing to my friends for getting upset because I didn’t want them to think I ruined their night by overreacting to something only I and other black girls would know was not an overreaction.
 When I finally had my box braids removed, I was already anticipating the questions from non-black people about “why I cut all my hair off.”
 Walking around with that anxiety for the last week of my program was enough for me to immediately put you back into my sew-ins once I got back on U.S. soil.
 I hated part of myself for it because I still hadn’t realized what it all meant.

 In 2016, I decided to start your natural hair journey.
-Keara (my hair stylist) had been taking care of my you since I was 13, so I trusted her advice even when I didn’t want to hear it.
+Keara (my hair stylist) had been taking care of you since I was 13, so I trusted her advice even when I didn’t want to hear it.
 When I finally accepted relaxers were only hurting you instead of helping you, we decided to trim you as low as she could to do a sew-in.
 In 2017, I got heat damage out of nowhere and had to move toward heatless styles.
 I panicked and cried, but Keara put you in braids and I actually loved it.
 Once summer hit, we went back to sew-ins as a way to give you time to grow and Keara continued to advise me on how to best take care of you in this transition, from what to do at night to the new types of products I should be using.
-Something she has always said that absolutely rings true is “Good hair is healthy hair.”
-Though I can’t remember explicitly saying to her, “I wish I had ‘good hair’,” the concept of good hair is pervasive in black culture that loose curl patterns equals good and tight while coily curl patterns equals bad (read: nappy).
-Unfortunately, many women are still plagued by this and it contributes to the major debate about natural hair within the black community; even the queen, Beyoncé, who herself has what we would consider “good hair” felt the need to emphasize this in her famous line, “Better call Becky with the good hair,” as a way to highlight that despite all of her great qualities and being BEYONCÉ, there are still a horrific amount of men, including her husband, who chase after non-black women simply because they are not black.
-They look at it as a prize or–subtly put–a “preference.”
-Keara opened that door for me to see myself as attached to but also separate from my hair and understand that I need to love my hair as it grows out of my head.
+Something she has always said that absolutely rings true is, “Good hair is healthy hair.”
+Though I can’t remember explicitly saying to her, “I wish I had ‘good hair’,” the concept of good hair is pervasive in black culture that loose curl patterns equals good and tight, coily curl patterns equals bad (read: nappy).
+Unfortunately, many women are still plagued by this and it contributes to the major debate about natural hair within the black community; even the queen, Beyoncé, who herself has what we would consider “good hair” felt the need to emphasize this in her famous line, “Better call Becky with the good hair.”
+Keara opened that door for me to see myself as attached to but also separate from my hair and understand that I need to love you as you grow out of my head.
 This was a turning point.

-Here we are in 2020, the weekend of Valentine’s Day, and I am writing a love letter to you.
-Two months ago, we got our first silk press since going natural to see the wonders it did for you in terms of length, thickness, and body.
+In 2020–the weekend of Valentine’s Day–I wrote a love letter to you.
+In December (2019), we got our first silk press since going natural to see the wonders it did for you in terms of length, thickness, and body.
 It wasn’t so much about how long you were, but how clearly strong and healthy you were.
+This was what sparked the idea for this post because you needed to be celebrated.

 Certainly last but not least, my hair stylist, Keara, a.k.a. the true star of this post, has her own salon called KMS Glam Studio in Duncanville, TX.
 Any time I have hesitation about a style she wants to try with my hair, her vision brings me to life and I love how I look; more importantly, I love how I feel.
 Be sure to follow her on social media for more information!! ❤

-Thank you so, so much to anyone who read this post.
-It was a hard one to relive, but so worth it to share.
+Thank you so, so much to anyone who read the updated version of this post.
+It never gets easier to relive those memories, but I am always so happy I chose to share it.
 Please let me know your thoughts if you have any! 🙂